aepsil0n/young-accreting-planets-talk/slides.md

 ### Further aspects to study

-- Dust opacities
+- Dust & gas opacities
-- Gas opacities (Malygin et al., 2014)
 - Accretion shock at planet (Marleau et al., 2017)
 - Refinement of the region around the planet
 - Ionization for hot regions